Family Road Trip Guide Las Vegas to the Grand Canyon

 You also have the option of taking a train to the Grand Canyon!
 To experience the historical train ride, you’ll have to take a bus from Las Vegas to Flagstaff and then from Flagstaff to Williams.

-From Williams, you can take a 2.5-hour long railroad trip to the Grand Canyon National Park.
+You can take a 2.5-hour railroad trip from Williams to the Grand Canyon National Park.

 We recommend the train ride because it is one of the most scenic rides ever!